 The mission of the Entrepreneurship and Innovations team (aka, EIC) within Student Council is to facilitate the development of student entrepreneurial ecosystem at the University.
 With support from the Jefferson Trust and in collaboration with the many entrepreneurship-related student and school groups around Grounds, we will achieve our mission, and just maybe, Jefferson’s wish of his students.

-The Virginia E*Society is dedicated to supporting entrepreneurial initiatives across Grounds, connecting law students with students from other schools and serving as a hub for those interested in entrepreneurship and entrepreneurial law.
-President, Moussa Ismail.
+The Virginia Emerging Companies and Venture Capital team (aka, ECVC) is dedicated to supporting entrepreneurial initiatives across Grounds, connecting law students with students from other schools and serving as a hub for those interested in entrepreneurship and entrepreneurial law.

 Darden Impact Ventures is a student-run venture fund that partners with and supports innovative for-profit enterprises focused on generating financial and social or environmental returns.
 President, Courtenay Seldon.